Best Airport Lounges in Asia: From Tokyo to Bangkok

 Bangkok's main airport is chaotic in the best possible way, and the lounges are a welcome escape.
 The Miracle Lounges (there are several) are popular Priority Pass options, and while they can get crowded during peak hours, the food is surprisingly good - Thai curries, fresh fruit, and decent pad thai that doesn't taste like it came from a steam tray.

 The real gem, though, is the Thai Airways Royal Orchid Lounge for business class passengers.
 The spa services alone are worth arriving early for.
-I once got a complimentary 15-minute neck and shoulder massage before a red-eye to London, and it made the whole flight more bearable.
+A complimentary 15-minute neck and shoulder massage before a red-eye can make the whole flight more bearable.

 Hong Kong (HKG)